 Can I prepare this casserole ahead of time?

-Yes, you can prepare the casserole ahead of time!
-Assemble the layers and cover it tightly.
-Store it in the refrigerator for up to 24 hours before baking, or freeze it for longer storage.
+Yes, you can assemble it up to 24 hours before baking or freeze it for longer storage.

 How do I make it spicier?

-To add extra spice, consider mixing in fresh jalapeños, using a spicier enchilada sauce, or sprinkling chili flakes between the layers.
+Add sliced jalapeños, use a hot enchilada sauce or sprinkle chili flakes between the layers.

 Can I use a different type of cheese?